kishankumar77/chownRecursive/README.md

-sur_dispatch -  is dependent on  BBInit.pm, so library path to be changed to your local lib path where you extract the tar ball chownExt.Cust2.tar i.e change this line in BBSur.pm "use lib '/u/dummy/chownExt/lib';"
+sur_dispatch -  is dependent on  BBInit.pm, so library path to be changed to your local lib path where you extract the tar ball chownExt.Cust2.tar
+example: if you extract the tar to /home/user/chownExt then change line "use lib '/u/dummy/chownExt/lib';" to "use lib '/home/user/chownExt/lib';" in sur_dispatch

 sur.c
 sur.c:strcat (surcmd, "/u/dummyuser/chownExt/sur_dispatch");